donkeyofDeath/Conways_game_of_life/README.md

 ## Sources

-[1]     L. S. Schulman, P. E. Seiden, Statistical Mechanics of a Dynamical System Based on Conway's Game of Life, Journal of Statistical Physics 19, 293 (1978).
+[1]     L. S. Schulman and P. E. Seiden, Statistical Mechanics of a Dynamical System Based on Conway's Game of Life, Journal of Statistical Physics 19, 293 (1978).